mdeguzis/SteamOS-Tools/README.md

 All operations are tested against official Valve releases only.

-For the latest change details, please see the commits page, orchangelog.md for overall change details.
+For the latest change details, please see the commits page and changelog.md file for overall change details.

 # Warning